 Identifying the symptoms of Typhoid earlier is significant because it helps in prompt treatment and prevents any further complications.
-The initial symptoms of Typhoid are generally seen 1–3 weeks after exposure to the Salmonella typhi bacteria.
-The symptoms of Typhoid in babies appear for 1-3 weeks after exposure to the Salmonella typhi bacteria.
+The initial symptoms are generally seen 1–3 weeks after exposure to the Salmonella typhi bacteria.
+Typhoid symptoms in babies appear for 1-3 weeks after exposure to the Salmonella typhi bacteria.

 To identify typhoid symptoms, a medical professional can go through a physical exam, blood tests, and other tests.
-But, finding the typhoid symptoms at home is also possible.
+But, finding the symptoms at home is also possible.
 There is a Typhoid Fever Rapid Test Kit that is available in several countries, India, Ghana, Nigeria, Senegal, and most countries in South Asia where Typhoid is more prevalent.
 Typhoid Fever Rapid Test Kit is a medical diagnostic tool used to find out the presence of antibodies against Salmonella typhi in the blood, serum, or plasma samples of the patient.
-Thus, it helps find the symptoms of Typhoid.
+This guide will delve into the symptoms, causes, and treatment methods in preventing typhoid.

 Active typhoid symptoms include continuous fever, diarrhoea, and other symptoms.
 It's more contagious and can be fatal if it is untreated.
 The inactivated typhoid vaccine refers to a shot that prevents typhoid fever that is given into a muscle in a doctor's office.